 EE and Three also have trade-in systems that allow you to earn money, as do many online phone recycling services, such as Mazuma.
 It’s worth checking out multiple networks to find out which is offering the best deal for your device at any given time.

 O2 has also teamed up with charity Hubbub to connect Southwark households in need with friends, family and key services.
 You can donate any working smartphone to Hubbub via post now by following the instructions on its website.

 Battery collection services

-Even if your spare device cannot be recycled, it is important to responsibly dispose of batteries as they often contain heavy metals and pollutant chemicals.
+Even if your leftover devices can’t be recycled or rehomed, it’s important to responsibly dispose of the batteries as they can contain heavy metals and pollutant chemicals.

 Many retailers offer battery collection services, including supermarkets and DIY stores.